 Foraging is a team effort.
 Workers leave the nest to find food such as nectar, ripe fruit, and insects.
 They usually stay within 300–500 meters of the nest, though they can travel up to about 1 kilometer when needed.

-They use pheromones and visual signals to share news of good food sources.
-This teamwork keeps the colony well fed.
-Their flexibility lets them use both rural areas rich in flowers and busier urban spots.
+Workers use pheromones and visual signals to share news of good food sources.
+This coordination keeps the colony well fed.
+Their flexibility lets them thrive in both rural areas rich in wildflowers and busier urban environments.

 Diet and Prey

 European hornets eat different foods as the seasons change.
 In spring and early summer they hunt flies, bees, and caterpillars to feed the growing larvae.
-This hunting helps control pest numbers.
+This hunting helps control pest numbers in local ecosystems.

 Later in summer they shift toward sugary foods such as nectar and ripe fruit.
 Their size and strong mandibles let them tackle larger prey than most wasps can handle.
-This predatory role supports balance in local insect populations.
+This predatory role supports balance in local insect populations, and their seasonal diet shift shows real ecological flexibility.

 Interaction with Humans and Potential Risks

-European hornets rarely act aggressive unless someone disturbs the nest.
-People often worry because of the hornets’ size and sting, yet they usually sting only in self-defense.
-Unlike honeybees, they can sting more than once, so sensitive people should stay cautious.
+European hornets rarely act aggressively unless someone disturbs the nest.
+People often worry because of their size and sting, but they usually sting only in self-defense.
+Unlike honeybees, hornets can sting more than once, so people with insect sting allergies should take extra care and carry appropriate medication when spending time outdoors.

-In places where they have been introduced, such as North America, they sometimes compete with native species for resources.
+In places where hornets have been introduced, such as North America, they sometimes compete with native species for resources.
 Learning about their habits helps reduce conflicts and keeps both people and hornets safer.

 Products Worth Considering